-After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification, Inc. (BOC) exam to practice athletic training in all states except Texas.
-In order to legally practice athletic training in Texas individuals must pass the Texas Advisory Board of Athletic Trainers licensure examination.
+After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification, Inc. (BOC) exam to practice athletic training.
 Additional credentialing requirements for athletic training vary from state to state according to athletic training practice acts and state regulations that govern athletic training.
-A felony conviction may affect a graduate's ability to sit for the (BOC) examination or attain state licensure.
+A felony conviction may affect a graduate's ability to sit for the BOC examination or attain state licensure.

 In July 2000, the Master of Athletic Training program at TTUHSC received notification from the Texas Higher Education Coordinating Board (THECB) that TTUHSC had been granted approval to offer the Master of Athletic Training degree beginning in the Fall of 2000.
 With THECB approval the Master of Athletic Training program began working toward accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The M.A.T. program was granted CAAHEP accreditation in January 2004.
-As of July 1, 2006 all athletic training education programs (including the M.A.T. program) are accredited by CAATE.
+The MAT. program was granted CAAHEP accreditation in January 2004.
+As of July 1, 2006 all athletic training education programs (including the MAT program) are accredited by CAATE.
 The MAT program received the maximum (10 year) continuing accreditation by CAATE in 2009.

 Educational reform in the field of athletic training and the needs of the West Texas area have prompted the development of an innovative, modern educational program in the School of Allied Health Sciences at Texas Tech University Health Sciences Center.
 The Master of Athletic Training degree program is a 59 semester credit hour, two-year lock step graduate program providing comprehensive exposure to the field of Athletic Training.
 Classroom, clinical laboratory, and clinical experiences are integrated throughout the professional curriculum.
 Settings for the clinical experiences include colleges, high schools, allied health clinics, as well as physicians offices, and the opportunity to view a variety of surgical procedures.
 By providing clinical experience early in the professional education, students are able to integrate classroom and clinical skills.
 Students must pass a criminal background check in order to participate in clinical experiences.
 The program is housed on the Lubbock campus within the TTUHSC system.
-Upon completion, students will possess the necessary competencies and experiences to challenge the certification examination of the BOC and the licensure examination of the Texas Advisory Board of Athletic Trainers.
+Upon graduation from the MAT program students will be eligible to sit for both the BOC and State licensure examinations, which vary by state.
 Individuals must pass these examinations before they are eligible to practice Athletic Training.
 Successful completion of the professional curriculum leads to a Master of Athletic Training degree.

-Classes are restricted to 25-30 full-time students to ensure optimal student/instructor ratios and to enable each student to receive comprehensive instructional and clinical experience.
-Students entering the program should have ready access to a computer, and be familiar with basic Internet skills, including the use of e-mail, searching the World Wide Web, and using a basic word processing package.
-Students without computers are encouraged to purchase one and become familiar with it prior to beginning the program.
+Classes are restricted to 25-30 full-time students to ensure optimal student/ instructor ratios and to enable each student to receive comprehensive instructional and clinical experience.
+Students entering the program should have ready access to a laptop computer, and be familiar with basic Internet skills, including the use of e-mail, searching the World Wide Web, and using a basic word processing package.
+Students without a laptop must purchase one and become familiar with it prior to beginning the program.

 The athletic training program begins the Tuesday after Memorial Day each year.
-The Admission process is very competitive.
+Class size is limited and the admissions process is very competitive.